Basic Vision Research

 Tsutomu Kume

-Professor of Medicine (Cardiology), Ophthalmology and Pharmacology
+Professor, Medicine (Cardiology), Pharmacology, Ophthalmology

 Role of FoxC transcription factors in development of the cornea and mechanisms underlying corneal angiogenesis in FoxC mutations.